SansKrono/loz-homebrew-vault/Trial By Wombat/Creatures/Rockbound Hare.md

-The Wallabians believe encountering a Rockbound Hare while traversing the landscapes of Valleybrook is a sign of Bunyara's favor.
+The [[Wallabian]] believe encountering a Rockbound Hare while traversing the landscapes of [[Valleybrook]] is a sign of [[Bunyara, the Land Spirit]]'s favor.
 Some even carry small talismans made of similar stone-like material as the hares, believing these relics enhance their connection with the land spirit and bring them luck.

 ## Rockbound Hare